 Germany has a no-claims bonus system (schadenfreiheitsklasse) which entitles drivers who have gone a year or more without making any claim to a discount on their annual premium.

 Exact discounts can vary between insurers but as a rough guide you will be entitled to:

-- around 45% off if 3 years without making a claim;
+- Around 45% off if three years without making a claim

-- approx. 50% off if 5 years without making a claim;
+- Approximately 50% off if five years without making a claim

 Companies also often penalize drivers with a poor driving record.
 Expect to pay an increased premium if you:

 - have been in an accident where you were at fault;